FY2022

 Theme:

-Learn the "reality" of public media from NHK Kyoto Broadcasting Station, which celebrates its 90th anniversary
+Learning about the “real” nature of public media from NHK Kyoto Broadcasting Station, which is celebrating its 90th anniversary

 Date: